tom-jagus/tom-jagus/README.md

 - **Sustainable solutions** — building systems that are simple to use, easy to maintain, and valuable over time
 - **Documented decisions** — making context visible through commit history, markdown notes, and readable configuration
 - **Small, confident steps** — shipping iteratively and refining as feedback or clarity improves

+## 📖 Explore My Knowledge Base

+If you're curious about how I think, work, and build — I've documented my approach in a growing personal knowledge base inside this repository.

+### 🔹 Foundations

+- [About me](./meta/about.md) — what I do, where I’ve worked, and how I got here
+- [Philosophy](./meta/philosophy.md) — my mission, values, and long-term thinking
+- [Principles](./meta/principles.md) — how I approach code, naming, automation, and problem solving

+### 🔹 Tools & Workflow

+- [Stack](./tools/stack.md) — languages, platforms, and developer tools I use daily

+### 🔹 Standards & Processes

+- [`/standards/`](./standards/) — naming conventions, repo structure, git flow, and more (in progress)
+- [`/processes/`](./processes/) — how I handle changes, releases, onboarding, and collaboration (coming soon)

+🔗 For a full overview, see [`knowledge-base.md`](./knowledge-base.md)